elina-1201/technical-assessment-tw/README.md

 - Worked with a library's API and its components
 - Manipulated DOM elements using vanilla JavaScript
 - Solved problems creatively, such as adding skip-ad functionality via URL parameters and implementing a custom mute/unmute button manually

+## Live Preview

+You can view the project [here](https://elina-1201.github.io/technical-assessment-tw/).